telerik/ajax-docs/_templates/radajax/common-errors.md

 #known-errors

-This help article describes common reasons for error messages and their solutions.
+This article lists the common error messages which may occur when working with Telerik UI for ASP.NET AJAX, and their causes and solutions.

-* **`SyntaxError`** (for IE) or **`Uncaught SyntaxError: Failed to execute 'insertRule' on 'CSSStyleSheet': Failed to parse the rule'`** (for Chrome), or **`SyntaxError: An invalid or illegal string was specified`** (for FireFox).
+* The `SyntaxError` in Internet Explorer, `Uncaught SyntaxError: Failed to execute 'insertRule' on 'CSSStyleSheet': Failed to parse the rule'` in Chrome, or `SyntaxError: An invalid or illegal string was specified` in FireFox occur.

-	This error is caused by having commented CSS rules (e.g., `/* .someClass { display: none; } */`) in the `<head>` of your page.
+	The cause for this error is the commented CSS rules in the `<head>` of your page, for example, `/* .someClass { display: none; } */`.

-	RadAjax controls update the `<head>` of the page to let controls register stylesheets and scripts during an AJAX request and such commented rules cannot be parsed by the engine.
+	The AjaxManager and Ajaxpanel update the `<head>` of the page to enable controls to register stylesheets and scripts during an AJAX request.
+Such commented rules cannot be parsed by the engine.

-	There are three solutions:
+	To solve this issue, use any of the following approaches:

-	* Set the `EnablePageHeadUpdate` property of the RadAjax control to `false`.
+	* Set the `EnablePageHeadUpdate` property of the Ajax control to `false`.

 	* Remove the commented CSS rule or move it to a separate stylesheet file.

-	* Place the styles settings in external css files.
+	* Place the styles settings in external CSS files.

+* `Sys.WebForms.PageRequestManagerParserErrorException` occurs.

-* **Receiving `Sys.WebForms.PageRequestManagerParserErrorException`.** You may receive this error if you have used **RadAjaxPanel** and **RadAjaxManager** to AJAX-enable the same control at the same time.
-You can read more about the problem in the [Controls Wrapped in AjaxPanel and Added to AjaxManager Settings]({%slug ajaxmanager/troubleshooting/controls-wrapped-in-ajaxpanel-and-added-to-ajaxmanager-settings%}) help article.
+	A possible cause for this error is the usage of the AjaxPanel and AjaxManager to AJAX-enable the same control at the same time.
+For more information on the issue, refer to the article on [using controls wrapped in an AjaxPanel and added to the AjaxManager settings]({%slug ajaxmanager/troubleshooting/controls-wrapped-in-ajaxpanel-and-added-to-ajaxmanager-settings%}).

-* **The state information is invalid for this page and might be corrupted.** Firefox 1.5 and up uses in-memory caching for entire web pages, including their JavaScript states, for a single browser session.
+* `The state information is invalid for this page and might be corrupted` error occurs.

+	Firefox version 1.5 and later use in-memory caching for entire web pages, including their JavaScript states, for a single browser session.
 Going backward and forward between visited pages requires no page loading and the JavaScript states are preserved.
 This feature, referred to by some as bfcache (for "Back-Forward Cache"), makes page navigation very fast.
-This caching state is preserved until the user closes the browser.Please refer to the [Ajax, ViewState and Firefox]({%slug ajaxpanel/troubleshooting/firefox-specifics%}) help article for more information and a workaround.
+The caching state is preserved until the user closes the browser.
+For more information and a workaround, refer to the article on [using Ajax, ViewState, and Firefox]({%slug ajaxpanel/troubleshooting/firefox-specifics%}).

-* Dialog with the following error: **`Unexpected AJAX response was received from the server`**.
-This may be caused by one of the following reasons:
+* `Unexpected AJAX response was received from the server` error occurs in a dialog.

-	* `Server.Transfer()`.
+	The possible causes for this issue may be any of the following:

+	* Using `Server.Transfer()`&mdash;Some controls may use this method internally, for example, the `asp:LoginView` control.
+To redirect to another page in an AJAX-enabled application, use the approaches from the article on [redirecting to another page]({%slug ajaxpanel/how-to/redirecting-to-another-page%}).
+To solve this issue, utilize `Response.Redirect`.
+You can also try using the `Redirect` method of the Ajax control you use.

-	* Custom HTTP handler.
+	* Using a custom HTTP handler

 	* Incorrect loading of an AJAX-enabled user control.

-	**Verify that you don't get a server-side exception or any other undesired behavior, by setting the `EnableAJAX` property to `false`**.

-	Most often people see this error when using the `Server.Transfer` method.
-Note that some controls may use this method internally (like the `asp:LoginView` control).
-In order to redirect to another page in an AJAX-enabled application, you should use the approaches mentioned in the [Redirecting to another page] ({%slug ajaxpanel/how-to/redirecting-to-another-page%}) help article.
-In most cases, `Response.Redirect` does the trick.
-You can also try using the `Redirect` method of the `RadAjax` control you use.

-	Another reason you might see this error is because the application improperly loads user controls.
-The [Loading user controls]({%slug ajaxpanel/how-to/load-user-controls%}) help topic will help you fix the error in your code.
+To solve the issue, refer to the article on [loading user controls]({%slug ajaxpanel/how-to/load-user-controls%}).

-	Additionally, if the suggestions above do not help, you could disable AJAX as suggested in the error message.
-This will help you verify whether the error is related to using AJAX and if it is not, to fix any server-side errors if any are thrown.
+	If the suggested solutions do not fix the issue, disable AJAX as suggested in the error message.
+Verify that you don't get a server-side exception or any other undesired behavior by setting the `EnableAJAX` property to `false`.
+This approach will help you verify whether the error is related to using AJAX and, if not, to fix any server-side errors if any are thrown.

 #end